Redevelopment of the Former Library Block

 Development Team Selected to Lead Redevelopment

 With help from the Missoula Economic Partnership (MEP), the Missoula Redevelopment Agency (MRA) and the City of Missoula selected Edlen & Co/deChase Miksis to redevelop the former library block (301 E. Main St).
-The team’s goals for the site align well with the City and MRA’s goals for the site, including engaging local partners, developing new housing and activating ground floor spaces, innovative approach to building design, and environmental sustainability.
-Previous projects by Edlen &Co/deChase Miksis include market rate, affordable housing, mixed-income and workforce housing projects, and projects with childcare, and other services.
-They are excited to work in Missoula with various community partners and are looking forward to the Open House in January 2024.
+The team’s goals for the site align with the City and MRA’s goals for the site, including engaging local partners, developing new housing, activating ground floor spaces, and approaching building design with innovation and environmental sustainability in mind.

 Background